 IPCRG Research Prioritisation Small Grants - Awardees announced

-IPCRG is delighted to announce the launch of the IPCRG Research Prioritisation Small Grants programme, which will support the response to our recent research prioritisation exercise.
+IPCRG is delighted to be able to further support research into respiraotry primary care through the IPCRG Research Prioritisation Small Grants programme.
+This programme supports the response to our 2021 research prioritisation exercise.

-We are pleased to announce the 5 projects awarded a grant from our first round:
+The 5 projects awarded a grant from our first round are:

 - How can I exercise at home?
 Using photo-elicitation to understand sustainable pulmonary rehabilitation methods among people living with COPD in Malaysia (Hani Syahida Salim, Malaysia)